barretoMarcosPaulo/DriveShare/README.md

 Tool implemented in python3 for file uploads.
 The tool has user registration, authentication, sharing and file uploads functionality.
 # How to use
 1 - Clone this repository

-2 - Download the code server side in repository <a href="https://github.com/barretoMarcosPaulo/server-DriveShare"></a>
+2 - Download the code server side in repository (https://github.com/barretoMarcosPaulo/server-DriveShare)

 3 - Install the library pyqt

 4 - Install python3 and pyqt5

 # Registration Screen